spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/data-publishing/publish-and-synchronization.md

 {% info_block infoBox "Project Example"%}

-Some of Spryker partners applied P&S features to get data distributed over picking devices (barcode scanners) in a warehouse.
-Which accessed the Spryker catalog as their local one, even with low quality or missing network access.
+Some of Spryker partners applied P&S features to distribute data over picking devices (barcode scanners) in a warehouse.
+The picking devices accessed the Spryker catalog as their local one, enabling them to properly function with low quality or missing network access.

 In order cases, P&S enabled customer projects to keep their main backend systems with customer data in one region (eg Germany), while providing local catalogs over the world.
 This enabled them on one hand to keep customer data under data privacy constraints, and on other hand their buyers in Brazil did not feel an oversea long response times, browsing their catalogs as "local" with blazing fast response times.